Guttula sibogae

-Guttula sibogae is a species of extremely small deep water sea snail, a marine gastropod mollusk in the family Seguenziidae.
+Guttula sibogae is a species of extremely small deep water sea snail, a marine gastropod mollusc in the family Seguenziidae.

 Description

 (Original description by Schepman) The height of the shell attains 5.5 mm.
 The shell has a conoidal shape with elevated spire.
 The periphery and the base are rounded, perforate and pearly.
 The outer layer, if present, is very thin and pellucid.
 The five whorls are very convex and smooth.
 Only under a strong lens very faint growth striae and microscopic punctuations may be observed.
 The sutures are well-marked and marginated.
 The body whorl is rounded, with a convex base and a small perforation, nearly concealed by the columella.
 The aperture is rounded, slightly angular above and stronger so below.
 The outer margin is thin and regularly curved The columellar margin is concave, reflected over the small umbilicus, angular near the base, where it joins the basal margin, and slightly protracted there.
 The thin operculum is horny, with few whorls, and concave at the outer side.